-Acacia fibre presents a novel source of soluble dietary fibre for the food and beverage industry.
+Acacia fibre (also called gum acacia or gum arabic) is a novel source of soluble dietary fibre.
 In recent years, the popularity of Acacia fibre as a food ingredient has grown strongly at 27% CAGR (2016-2020), with Western Europe accounting for greater than 50% of new product launches (Innova Ingredient Sizing, 2022) due to its health benefits and functionality in foods and beverages.

-Acacia Fibre/ Acacia/ Gum Acacia/ Gum Arabic all refer to the same ingredient, differing only in terminology.
-Acacia fibre is a form of soluble dietary fibre produced using the natural exudate from the Acacia tree in the Sahel Region in Africa.
+Acacia fibre (gum arabic/gum acacia) is a form of soluble dietary fibre produced using the natural exudate from the Acacia tree in the Sahel Region in Africa.
 It is harvested in a very similar way to another exudate you may be more familiar with: maple syrup from the Maple tree.
 Acacia’s use in food dates as far back as the 9th century, where it expanded its global footprint through trading on ancient spice routes.

 Fibre is drastically under-consumed in the US and Europe

 Fiber is linked to a wide range of health benefits, but many parts of the world consume fibre-deficient diets.
 Reformulating with fibre presents an exciting opportunity for food and beverage manufacturers to innovate through fibre fortification while simultaneously reducing the calorie content of food by enabling sugar or fat reduction.
 Fibre is mainly found in foods like fruits, vegetables, and legumes, which many people do not consume enough of.
 There is an opportunity for the food and beverage industry to improve public health by adding fibre to foods and beverages people are already consuming.

 |Recommended daily fibre intake (RDI)||25g Europe (UK 30g)||25g for women, 38g for men|